Devapujyula/react-testing/README.md

 globals: true,
 setupFiles: "tests/setup.ts",
 },
-}); 5.
-Create Setup File
+});
+Setup test environment:

+Create a components folder inside the src directory for your React components.

+Create a tests folder in the root directory for your test files.

-Create a setup.ts file in the tests folder (in the root directory) and add the following import statement:
+Inside tests, create a setup.ts file and add the following:

 ts
-Copy code
+Copy
-import "@testing-library/jest-dom"; 6.
-Create the Components Folder In the src directory, create a components folder where you will store your React components.

-7. Testing with Vitest and React Testing Library
-   Now, you are ready to test your React components using Vitest and React Testing Library.

-Testing a Component
+Edit
+import "@testing-library/jest-dom";
+Writing Tests
 When writing tests for React components, follow these steps:

-Import all necessary testing libraries.
+Import necessary packages:
+Import testing libraries and components in your test files.

-Describe your test suite with a meaningful name.
+Describe your test suite:
+Use describe blocks to organize your tests.

+Write tests:
-Write individual test cases using it or test blocks.
+Write individual test cases using it or test.

+Render the component:
-Render the component in the DOM.
+Use render() from @testing-library/react to render your component to the DOM.

-Select the DOM elements you want to test.
+Select elements from the DOM:
+Use query methods like getByRole, getByText, etc.

-Assert the expected results.
+Assert the expected results:
+Use assertions like expect() to check your component's behavior.

-Example Test Code
+Example test:
-Here is an example of a basic test suite for your Todo app:

 tsx
-Copy code
+Copy
-import React from "react";
+Edit
-import { render, screen, waitFor } from "@testing-library/react";
+import { render, screen } from "@testing-library/react";
-import userEvent from "@testing-library/user-event";
-import TodoList from "../../src/components/TodoList";
+import MyComponent from "../src/components/MyComponent";

-describe("TodoList", () => {
-it("renders TodoList with an input and a button", () => {
+test("displays a heading", () => {
-render(<TodoList />);
+render(<MyComponent />);

-    expect(screen.getByPlaceholderText("Enter new todo")).toBeInTheDocument();
-    expect(screen.getByText("Add Todo")).toBeInTheDocument();
+const heading = screen.getByRole("heading", { name: /hello world/i });
+expect(heading).toBeInTheDocument();
 });

-it("can add a todo item", async () => {
-render(<TodoList />);

-    const input = screen.getByPlaceholderText("Enter new todo");
-    const button = screen.getByText("Add Todo");

-    await userEvent.type(input, "New Todo");
-    await userEvent.click(button);

-    expect(screen.getByText("New Todo")).toBeInTheDocument();

-});

-it("can mark a todo as completed", async () => {
-render(<TodoList />);

-    const input = screen.getByPlaceholderText("Enter new todo");
-    const button = screen.getByText("Add Todo");

-    await userEvent.type(input, "New Todo");
-    await userEvent.click(button);

-    const checkbox = screen.getByRole("checkbox");
-    expect(checkbox).not.toBeChecked();

-    await userEvent.click(checkbox);
-    expect(checkbox).toBeChecked();

-    const todoItem = screen.getByText("New Todo");
-    expect(todoItem).toHaveStyle("text-decoration: line-through");

-});

-it("can delete a todo item", async () => {
-render(<TodoList />);

-    const input = screen.getByPlaceholderText("Enter new todo");
-    const button = screen.getByText("Add Todo");

-    await userEvent.type(input, "New Todo");
-    await userEvent.click(button);

-    const deleteButton = screen.getByText("Delete");
-    await userEvent.click(deleteButton);

-    await waitFor(() => {
-      expect(screen.queryByText("New Todo")).not.toBeInTheDocument();
-    });

-});
-});
-Accessibility in Testing
-getByRole
-getByRole is a query method used to find DOM elements by their ARIA role.
-It is recommended to use getByRole for accessible querying of elements, as it works with screen readers and other assistive technologies.

-js
+Running Tests
+Run the following command to start the UI for Vitest:

+bash
-Copy code
+Copy
-const button = screen.getByRole('button');
-Purpose of Queries
-getBy: Use when the element must be found in the DOM.
+Edit
+npm run test:ui
+If prompted to install @vitest/ui, type "yes" to proceed.

+Common Query Methods
+getByRole: Finds elements by their ARIA role.
+Useful for accessibility.

+getByText, getByLabelText, etc.: Other query methods for selecting elements by their text, label, or other attributes.

+findBy: For asynchronous elements.

-queryBy: Use when the element may or may not be found in the DOM.
+queryBy: Returns null if the element is not found.

-findBy: Use when you are dealing with asynchronous elements that appear after some delay.

-getAllBy: Use for handling multiple elements of the same type.

-queryAllBy: Use when multiple elements may or may not exist.

-findAllBy: Use when multiple elements appear asynchronously.

-This README.md should help you set up and test your React Todo app, and ensure your components are tested properly using Vitest and React Testing Library.
+For more advanced queries, refer to the Testing Library documentation.

+Troubleshooting
+If you encounter issues during testing, refer to the console output for error details.
+Pay attention to any missing dependencies or incorrect configurations.